stefanpejcic/OpenPanel/README.md

 When we designed OpenPanel, we prioritized features that are not only user-friendly for beginners but also advanced enough to alleviate maintenance tasks for system administrators and hosting support teams.

-Some of the unique features worth mentioning are:
+Some of the features worth mentioning are:

 - Users can run [Nginx or Apache webserver](https://openpanel.com/docs/admin/plans/hosting_plans/#list-hosting-plans).
 - Users can [install PHP versions](https://openpanel.com/docs/panel/advanced/server_settings#install-php-version) they need, [edit php.ini files](https://openpanel.com/docs/panel/advanced/server_settings#phpini-editor) and set desired limits.